Have you ever watched a movie so visually compelling that you wanted to replicate it through your photography?

 A subtle enhancement that you can use to complete that movie look is color grading.
 This process is used to manipulate the tones and hues in filmmaking.
 It doesn’t just establish the appearance of the film, but it also heightens its overall mood.

 Naturally, you'll want to do the same for your photos.
 Even if your shots already look beautiful straight out of the camera, you may still have to do some extra editing to make them look even more cinematic.

 To color grade your image, play around with color temperatures in order to suit the kind of mood you would like your photo to convey.
 Keep in mind the way colors affect your viewers' perception.
 You can slide the temperature more towards the yellow side if you want your photo to look and feel warmer, and towards the blue side if you want it to evoke a colder response.
 Adjust the values of your hues, saturation, and luminance (HSL) until you achieve the color palette that you want.

 Ultimately, color grading is an artistic choice.
 That’s why you’ll notice that the colors of Michael Bay films are vastly different from that of Wes Anderson’s, for instance.
 There aren't any exact rules to follow.
 Just have fun with it and try not to go overboard with your editing.
 Remember that the sky should always be blue, and skin tones shouldn't appear overtly pale or orange.

 To achieve the cinematic look, you need to adopt a cinematographer’s mindset.
 Don’t just snap photos casually like any other photographer.
 Instead, you should be more calculated with the decisions you make while shooting.
 Ultimately, everything boils down to controlling color, composition, and lighting.
-Once you figure out how to manipulate all these elements, you’re guaranteed to produce visually striking images that are worthy of the big screen.
+Once you figure out how to manipulate all these elements, especially with a photo editor, you’re guaranteed to produce visually striking images that are worthy of the big screen.